Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 | 2  | Wilhem.    | Alcivar   | 23  | NULL   |
 | 3  | Nhu.       | Nguyen    | NULL| Female |

 We can denote this id as the `PRIMARY KEY` which will make this an index.
-Searching for a row by its id will not only help us get only the data we want, but it will also be faster by a mesurable degree
+Searching for a row by its id will not only help us get only the data we want, but it will also be faster by a measurable degree

 -

 ### Indexing

-Lets say we keep a list of phone numbers now:
+Let's say we keep a list of phone numbers now:

 | ID | Phone Number | Phone Owner |
 |:---|:-------------|:------------|